 This recipe has been a family tradition since 1974.
 The meat is quick and flavorful, so it's a nice welcome home after a long day of work.
 The coffee adds an intriguing flavor to the roast, and the juices can be thickened for a delicious gravy.—Nancy Schuler, Belle Fourche, South Dakota

 Featured In: 68 Slow Cooker Recipes to Warm Your Winter

 - 1 boneless beef chuck roast (4 to 5 pounds), trimmed

 - 1 cup beef broth

 - 1 medium onion, sliced

 - 1/4 cup cold water

 - In a large resealable plastic bag, combine vinegar and 2 garlic cloves.
 Add roast; seal bag and turn to coat.
 Refrigerate overnight, turning occasionally.

 - Drain and discard marinade.
 Pat roast dry; sprinkle with salt and pepper.
 Place roast in a 5- or 6-qt. slow cooker; add coffee, broth, onion and remaining garlic.
-Cook, covered, on low 6-7 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 6-7 hours.

 - Remove roast and keep warm.
 Strain cooking juices, discarding onion and garlic; skim fat.
 In a small bowl, mix cornstarch and cold water until smooth; gradually stir into slow cooker.
-Cook, covered, on high 30 minutes or until gravy is thickened.
+Cook, covered, on high until gravy is thickened, 30 minutes.
 Slice roast; serve with mashed potatoes and gravy.
 Yield: 10 servings.